 Another one that didn’t do so hot (you’re going to see a theme of that on this list).
 But, some reviewers praised it for its found-footage style and, uh, interesting plot.
 Plus, you get to learn about moon rocks!
 Think of it as B-side Paranormal Activity in space.

 Remember when Ashton Kutcher could not be touched in Hollywood?
 Yeah, us too, which is why it was so surprising for him to take a serious role.
-Then, that serious role had to be in a film that is basically about why time travel is a bummer.
-Neat!
+Then, that serious role had to be in a film about the tribulations of time travel.
+Pretty intriguing to say the least!

 It’s a bummer that this film based on Stephen King’s novel ended up flopping.
 Supernatural hunting buddies, aliens, and unhinged military personnel should be a no-brainer.
 Oh well, it’s still good for some fun visuals and backcountry scares.